murtaza-u/lunarline/README.md

     * active clients
     * file percentage
     * line column
+* Option to disable components which you think are of little use to you.

 ## Requirements
 * Neovim >= 0.5
 * [kyazdani42/nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) (requires [patched font](https://www.nerdfonts.com/))

+# Goals
+* Asynchronously load heavy components of the statusline.
+* No external dependencies on other plugins for features like git branch, git diffs, virtual environment.
+* Maintain a boundary between features and speed.
+* All famous themes will be included with Lunarline.

 # Installation
 * packer